davide2894/memory/project-journal.md

 How to create a memory game:

+HTML:
 v1. raw html, 1 card
+v2. raw html, entire grid

+JS:
-v2. add flip animaton for one card v3. add rest of cards (total of 16, first one included) v4. modify js to flip selected card when clicked: use es6 newly added for...of loop to do so;
+v3. add flip animaton for one card v4. add rest of cards (total of 16, first one included) v5. modify js to flip selected card when clicked: use es6 newly added for...of loop to do so;
-v5. use css Grid to display cards as a 4x4 grid (first raw use of Grid) v6. add card shuffling on page load v7. add move counter v8. add stars feature.
-It's dependent on move counter's value v9. add timer v10. add restart button v11. add single match logic v12. add win conditions (idea: a matchCount var that if === 8 triggers end of game) v13. handle win modal:
+v6. use css Grid to display cards as a 4x4 grid (first raw use of Grid) v7. add card shuffling on page load v8. add move counter v9. add stars feature.
+It's dependent on move counter's value v10. add timer v11. add restart button v12. add single match logic v13. add win conditions (idea: a matchCount var that if === 8 triggers end of game) v14. handle win modal:
     v- make the modal box
     v- make it appear on win
     v- track and show user score: